The Hyper-Independence Of a Woman with Too Much Masculine Energy

 • limited exposure to influential or role-modeling women.

-• occupations where characteristics typically associated with men are highly valued.
+• occupations where characteristics typically linked with men are highly valued.

 • There is pressure to conform to aggressive and competitive gender norms, which are common in a society that is traditionally focused on men.